 I only give a hot dog a few drinks of water from the palm of my hand until they cool down and are not panting hard.
 If I have extra water I’ll put handfuls of water under the dog’s front legs and on the stomach to cool them off quicker.
 Behind the ears and inside the hind legs are other good cooling spots.

-Next week I'll be posting about how the wind affects scent on the trail.
+I'll be posting soon and about how the wind affects scent on the trail.

 Be sure to look at more lessons at the links2lesson page and get free book previews on the book page in the menu and check back as I update this site.

 Thanks for the support and shares.